 Even if you are not a gin fan, I urge you to try it, with Fever Tree ginger ale rather than tonic.
 It’s my new favourite drink, a bottle of which I also brought home with me from Ireland.
 Worryingly, a preliminary search has not found a local supplier, but I live in hope that I’ll track one down, otherwise I’ll be hopping on a plane back to Belfast.

-Sadly we had to skip Phil’s favourite coffee shop as our lunch was ready (you certainly won’t go hungry on this Belfast Food Tour).
+Sadly we had to skip Phil’s favourite coffee shop, as we’d lingered too long over chocolate and gin, and our lunch was ready (you certainly won’t go hungry on this Belfast Food Tour).

 Lunch at Coppi

 Coppi, in Saint Anne’s Square, serves ‘Contemporary Italian cooking showcasing the best local produce’.
 The decor is a mix of rustic and industrial stripped-back chic, the atmosphere laid-back and friendly.
 Rather than choose from the menu, Phil had picked out all his favourite dishes for us to share and, as someone who loves to try a little bit of everything, this was perfect for me.